What Does Feening or "Feigning" For Drugs Mean?

 SUD is characterized by an inability to control substance use despite negative consequences.

 Medical professionals view addiction as a chronic brain disorder rather than a moral failing.
-Like other chronic conditions such as diabetes or hypertension, SUD requires comprehensive treatment and often lifelong management.
+Like other chronic conditions such as diabetes or hypertension, SUD requires comprehensive addiction treatment and often lifelong management.
 The good news is that with proper treatment, recovery is possible.

 How to Help Someone Who May Be Feening